 Another example of flexibility might be the decision to purchase vacant land in an excellent location over land with existing buildings in a much less ideal location.

-SOURCE: This article is from the June 13, 2010 Crocus Grove Sun Club News Update.
+SOURCE: This article was published in the June 13, 2010 Crocus Grove Sun Club News Update.
 I am the author.